bunzosteele/PokeWatch/README.md

 There are a few customization fields that the Configuration Generator does not currently support, you will need to change these in the Configuration.json file by hand: Region Inclusions, Region Exclusions, Pokevision, ExcludedPokemon, PriorityPokemon, MinimumLifeExpectancy, and PokmonOverrides.

+Once you have everything set up, click Generate Configuration to get the Configuration.json file.
+You can also load from a Configuration.json file that you've already made by clicking the Load Configuration btton.

 If the location service in your browser is disabled,  LocationGenerator will load a default location every time it is refreshed.
 If you plan on opening this a lot, consider changing the GPS coordinates on line 37 to something more convenient for you.

 ##Credits